 On Feb.
 9, police received reports of a man threatening suicide.
 Officers were dispatched at about 6:30 p.m. to Southeast 22nd Avenue and Lafayette Street and started looking for the man, now identified as Perkins.
 At about 7:15 p.m., dispatchers learned Perkins was in a vehicle in the 3300 block of Lafayette Street.

 Officers, including a crisis team, started talking with Perkins and learned he had a gun.
-Police on Friday said the firearm was a realistic-looking replica gun.
+On Feb.
+10, police revealed the firearm was a realistic-looking replica gun.

 Officers quickly created a plan to safely approach Perkins and started medical aid.